Chaisson Allen: Coaching career

 On May 1, 2016, after stints in numerous Euro basketball leagues and a season-ending injury, Allen was hired by the University of Miami to be a player development assistant in the Atlantic Coast Conference.
 On September 1, 2018, Allen joined the Capital City Go-Go as an assistant coach in the inaugural season of the Washington Wizards' G League franchise.
 During his first and only season coaching the Go-Go squad, he assisted in tying a G League expansion team best record of 25–25.

 On September 24, 2019, Allen was announced as the assistant coach for Wisconsin Herd.
 The Herd finished the shortened season as the leagues best at 33–10.
 Allen served as head coach for two games during the 2019–20 season and went 2–0.
 Allen helped the Herd set records in both games, most assist in a Herd contest (36) and most points in a quarter (47).
 He was named the head coach of the Herd in 2021.
+He later remained as the Herd's head coach until 2023.

+On May 31, 2024, it was reported that Allen would be hired as an assistant coach for the Phoenix Suns in the NBA under Mike Budenholzer's new coaching staff.
+Despite Budenholzer later being fired after one disappointing season with the team, Allen would end up being the only holdover from Budenholzer's coaching staff to return for the 2025–26 season.